 Business activity slumps further amid threat of recession, report shows

-The Bank of Scotland Business Activity Index also blamed high inflation for the fall in October.
+The Royal Bank of Scotland Business Activity Index also blamed high inflation for the fall in October.

 Stubbornly high inflation and the looming threat of recession saw activity slump at Scottish firms last month – with a warning that worse is to come.